zenWai/Stylo-Shop-nextjs14-ecommerce/README.md

 ## Project Highlights

-- Web Performance: Achieves a Lighthouse score of 100 across all metrics, a testament to our commitment to optimization and efficiency.
+- Web Performance: Achieves a Lighthouse score of 100.
 - Security: Implements critical fixes, including safeguarding against the addition of $0 products via URL manipulation and discrepancies from product page and cart prices.

 ## Core Technologies